 Bear in mind that a repeat prescription request will take your GP practice a few days to process, so act early to make sure it’s available for collection well in advance.

-There will still be many pharmacies open over the bank holiday weekend.
+There will still be many pharmacies open over the bank holiday weekends.
 You can view the early and late May bank holiday opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.